asadqureshi12/nhs-dental-activity-dashboard/README.md

 Patient Mix

-This chart shows the proportion of treatments by patient category:
+This chart shows the proportion of treatments delivered to different patient categories:
 	•	Paying patients
 	•	Non-paying patients
 	•	Child patients

-It illustrates the demographic structure of NHS dental activity.
+It highlights the demographic structure of NHS dental service usage.

 ⸻

 Treatment Band Mix

-This visualisation shows the distribution of NHS treatment bands, including:
+This chart visualises the distribution of NHS treatment bands, including:
 	•	Band 1
-	•	Band 2 (and subcategories 2a, 2b, 2c)
+	•	Band 2 (including subcategories 2a, 2b, 2c)
 	•	Band 3
 	•	Urgent Treatment
 	•	Regulation 11 Replacement Appliance

-The chart highlights which types of dental treatments are most common.
+The chart highlights which treatment types represent the largest share of NHS dental activity.

 ⸻

 Practice Efficiency Scatter Plot

-This scatter plot compares dental practices using two measures:
+This scatter plot compares dental practices using two key measures:
-	•	Total UDAs delivered (workload)
+	•	Total UDAs delivered (overall workload)
 	•	Average UDA per Course of Treatment (efficiency)

-Each point represents a dental practice.
+Each point represents an individual dental practice.

-A horizontal reference line highlights the benchmark efficiency level, allowing viewers to quickly identify practices performing above or below the threshold.
+A horizontal reference line indicates the benchmark efficiency level, allowing viewers to identify practices performing above or below the typical average.

 ⸻

-Key Findings
-	•	Band 2 treatments account for a large share of NHS dental activity.
-	•	Patient mix includes both paying and exempt groups.
-	•	Efficiency varies across practices, with some delivering higher average UDAs per course of treatment.
+Dashboard Interpretation

+The dashboard enables comparison of dental practices in terms of workload and efficiency.

+Practices positioned higher on the scatter plot deliver more UDAs per course of treatment, indicating higher treatment intensity or complexity.

+Practices positioned further to the right deliver a larger total number of UDAs, indicating higher overall service volume.

+The reference line at approximately 8.5 average UDAs per course of treatment acts as a benchmark to identify practices performing above or below the typical efficiency level.

 ⸻

-Methodology
-	1. NHS dental activity data was obtained from public sources.
-	2. The raw dataset was cleaned and structured for analysis.
-	3. Additional fields were created to represent treatment bands and patient mix.
-	4. Efficiency metrics were calculated using average UDAs per course of treatment.
-	5. Visualisations were built in Tableau to explore activity patterns and practice productivity.
+Key Insights
+	•	Band 2 treatments represent a large share of NHS dental activity.
+	•	NHS dental services serve a mix of paying and exempt patients.
+	•	Efficiency varies significantly across practices.
+	•	Some practices deliver substantially higher average UDAs per treatment, indicating differences in service delivery patterns.

 ⸻

 Tools Used
 	•	Tableau
 	•	SQL
-	•	NHS public datasets
+	•	NHS Public Datasets

 ⸻

+Skills Demonstrated
+	•	Healthcare data analysis
+	•	Data cleaning and preparation
+	•	Exploratory data analysis
+	•	Data visualisation using Tableau
+	•	Dashboard design and storytelling
+	•	GitHub project documentation

+⸻

 Repository Files

+dashboard.twbx
-	•	dashboard.twbx – Tableau packaged workbook containing the dashboard.
+Tableau packaged workbook containing the dashboard.

-	•	dental-dashboard.png – exported dashboard image (used in README).
-	•	nhs_dental_activity_raw.zip – original dataset (compressed).
+dental-dashboard.png
+Exported dashboard image used for preview.

+nhs_dental_activity_processed.csv
-	•	nhs_dental_activity_processed.csv – cleaned dataset used for the dashboard.
+Cleaned dataset used for analysis.

+nhs_dental_activity_raw.zip
+Original dataset provided in compressed format.

 ⸻

 Project Purpose

-This project was created as part of a personal portfolio to demonstrate practical skills in healthcare data analysis, data visualisation, and health informatics.
+This project was created as part of a personal portfolio to demonstrate practical skills in healthcare data analysis, visualisation, and health informatics.

-It shows the ability to work with real healthcare datasets and communicate insights clearly.
+It showcases the ability to work with healthcare datasets and present insights through structured analytical workflows and data visualisation tools.

-⸻

-Author

-Independent project focused on healthcare data analytics and health informatics.

 ⸻